ROCm/gsplat/docs/reference/gsplat-api-reference.rst

 Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. This function requires the `Nerfacc <https://github.com/AMD-AIOSS/nerfacc>`__ package to be installed.
+1. This function requires the `nerfacc <https://github.com/nerfstudio-project/nerfacc>`__ package to be installed.

 .. _rasterization-2dgs-inria-wrapper: